cchurch/api-docs/source/includes/_api_user.md

 notify_levels           | array[int] | Array of integers.
 Indicates what types of alert notification emails will be sent <br><br>Notify level: 1='High', 2='Low', 3='System' <br><br>When creating motion alerts for a camera 'High' or 'Low' can be chosen.
 If a motion alert is set to 'High' and if the user has chosen to receive 'High' alert notifications, then they will receive them for that motion alert.
 'System' are camera status changes (online/offline/off/internet offline, etc.).
-When a camera changes status, any user who has chosen to receive 'System' alert notifications will get notified of the camera status changes in their account permissions             | json       | This is for backwards compatibility **(DEPRECATED)** employee_id             | string     | Identifier which a user with the necessary permissions can set for other users layouts                 | json       | JSON formatted data keyed by the account unique identifier, where each value is an array of globally unique identifiers of layouts in the account, ordered by how the user wants to see them in their graphical user interface
+When a camera changes status, any user who has chosen to receive 'System' alert notifications will get notified of the camera status changes in their account permissions             | json       | This is for backwards compatibility **(DEPRECATED)** employee_id             | string     | Identifier which a user with the necessary permissions can set for other users layouts                 | json       | Json-formatted data keyed by the account unique identifier, where each value is an array of globally unique identifiers of layouts in the account, ordered by how the user wants to see them in their graphical user interface

 <!--===================================================================-->
 ## Permissions
 <!--===================================================================-->

 There are several user types:

   - superuser (**Internal use only**)
   - staff (**Internal use only**)
   - account superuser
   - regular user

 **Account superuser**

 The account superuser has a full set of permissions.
 This user can manage all users in their account and sub-account.
 The fact that the user is administrator is indicated by flag: 'is_account_superuser'

 **Regular user**

 After being created the regular user has several default permissions : 'is_live_video', 'is_recorded_video', 'is_export_video'

 ### List of permissions